Busting 13 Common Myths about Abroad Education Loans

 Most government banks grant a payment-free moratorium period.
 That is, candidates who have borrowed their education loans from government banks, need not begin contributing towards their loan repayment till the end of the moratorium period. (course duration + 6 to12 months)

-Whereas in the case of private lenders, the student/co-applicant needs to start paying the interest during the moratorium period itself, but not the EMIs (Rarely do private lenders ask for EMIs payment right after the first disbursement).
+Whereas in the case of private lenders, the student/co-applicant needs to start paying the interest during the moratorium period itself, but not the EMIs (Rarely do private lenders ask for EMI payment right after the first disbursement).

 MYTH 10: The ROI on my loan is charged every month